Operators of quantum theory of Dirac's free field

-Section 3 is devoted to our principal technical improvement of the operator theory, i. e. the action in passive mode through associated operators acting directly on the Pauli wave spinors in MR. The operators which do not mix particle and antiparticle wave functions are said reducible, otherwise these being irreducible.
+Section 3 is devoted to our principal technical improvement of the operator theory, namely the method of associated operators, relating the operators acting on fields to pairs of operators acting directly on the Pauli wave spinors in MR we call associated operators.
+The operators which do not mix particle and antiparticle wave functions are said reducible, otherwise these being irreducible.
 We show that the irreducible operators have associated operators whose off-diagonal kernels, between particle and antiparticle wave functions, oscillate with high frequency.
 Fortunately, the principal operators we need are reducible, without oscillating terms.
 We derive and study the associated operators to the spin, position, polarization and Pauli-Lubanski ones, paying a special attention to the isometry generators of the covariant representation of the Dirac field in CR which is equivalent to a pair of associated Wigner's induced representations in MR \cite{Wig,Mc,W}.
 Remarkably, in our approach we can show that the spin part of the rotation generators of the covariant representation are just the components of Pryce's spin operator in CR associated to the spin parts of the rotation generators of Wigner's representations defined in MR. In addition, we study the conserved spin-type operators proposed by Frankel, Pryce(c)-Czogor and Fradkin-Good analyzing their algebraic properties.
 In the last subsection we generalize the spectral representations defined in Ref. \cite{Cot} expressing the kernels of the integral operators acting in CR in terms of kernels of associated operators defined in MR. This method allows us to focus especially on the principal non-Fourier operators whose kernels in MR are momentum derivatives of Dirac's $\delta$-distributions of complicated arguments.